 Historical research about the Sculpture Forest’s land indicates there has never been modern housing or farming on it.
 A basic logger’s cabin may have existed on one eastern corner of the property around 1920.
 This clue, plus the size of the trees, indicates that the property was likely logged around then and the current forest is century old regrowth.
 A few remnant old growth trees from before then still exist on the property.
 Those large trees were likely not initially logged since they may have been considered relative “runts” at the time.
 A mystery of the property is that only a few old growth stumps remain.
 This is unusual since it was never cleared for farming and loggers would not have had any incentive to laboriously remove stumps.
 Some of the remaining old growth stumps still show the springboard notches where lumberjacks stood on planks to cut down mammoth trees.

 Since then, the property has remained continuously forested.
 Prior owners put in motion plans to subdivide and develop the property.
 There was even a proposed public road, “Olympic Avenue”, that would have gone through the middle of the land to directly connect Parker Road to the waterfront.
 Fortunately, none of these plans were implemented, and the habitat has been preserved.
-Prior owners professionally thinned the southern 2/3 of the forest in the 1980s.
-This has helped the long‐term forest health plus enabled the current verdant native understory to flourish throughout the park.
+Prior owners professionally thinned the southern 2/3 of the forest around 1990.
+This has helped the long‐term forest health and enabled the current verdant native understory to flourish throughout the park.